From student to therapist.

 Thinking about a career where you actually help people?
 You’re in the right spot.
 Whether you’re fresh out of high school, looking for a change, or ready to level up, we’re here to make the whole process simple.
 From counseling to social work to psychology, we break down your options so you can figure out what fits you.
 Because choosing a path in therapy shouldn’t feel like therapy itself.
 Let’s get you started on a career that heals, supports, and makes a real difference.

-Online Degree Options - Mental Health Counseling - Career Paths After Graduation -
+Online Degree Options - Mental Health Counseling - Social Work Paths -

 Frequently Asked Questions